Kihagyás

 Inconsistent visibility or inconsistent accessibility error

-During the semester, you may encounter translation error messages complaining about inconsistent visibility or inconsistent accessibility when implementing programming tasks.
+During the the semester, while implementing programming tasks, you may encounter a compiler error complaining about inconsistent visibility or inconsistent accessibility.
 This phenomenon is due to the possibility to control the visibility of each type (class, interface, etc.) in a .NET environment:

 • internal or no visibility is specified: the type is visible only inside the assembly (.exe, .dll)/project

-• public: the type is visible to other assemblies/projects
+• public: the type is also visible to other assemblies/projects

 The easiest way to avoid this error is to define all our types as public, e.g.: